davmixcool/cryptman/README.md

 	$cryptman = new Cryptman([
 		'key' => 'Your cipher key',
-		'method' => 'Your cipher methods', //see: http://php.net/openssl_get_cipher_methods for more. resolves to default menthod if none selected
+		'method' => 'Your cipher method', //see: http://php.net/openssl_get_cipher_methods for more. resolves to default menthod if none selected
 	]);

 	//Encrypt data